dddiaz/dddiaz.com/README.md

 - limit number of projects shown
 - missing my name under my picture
 - nav bar hover highlight color is dull
+- verify analytics are working correctly, if not, production env var may not be set.
+- blog post for aws image is misaligned

 # TODO: <DONE>: